Jan 21, 2023 · Blogging

 • Clicks from AI search results in ChatGPT, Gemini, and Perplexity that arrive without standardized referral data

 The 2026 wrinkle: every platform pushing AI-generated answers and in-app browsing is making the dark-social problem worse, not better.
-The more time your audience spends inside apps that don’t pass referrals, the more of your social-driven traffic gets misfiled as direct, and the more your reports underrepresent what your channels are actually doing.
+The more time your audience spends inside apps that don’t pass referrals, the more of that social-driven traffic gets misfiled as direct, and the more your reports underrepresent what your channels are actually doing.

 The Numbers